April 2026

 Bounds on the claim

 Per-sample accuracy on the panel is lower than on thinking: about 33 pp lower on MATH500 L5, about 51 pp lower on AIME.
-In the k range we tested the curves converge but never cross.
+In the k range I tested, the curves converge but never cross.
 On AIME, panel solves a strict subset of what thinking solves (11/20 vs 18/20, no panel-only wins).
-The MATH RL stage also compressed diversity from 0.174 to 0.095; the released checkpoint is an exploration–reliability compromise, not a pure-diversity win.
+The MATH RL stage also compressed diversity from 0.174 to 0.095; the released checkpoint is an exploration-reliability compromise, not a pure-diversity win.
+The cost-per-correct comparison flips the per-sample-accuracy picture, but fixed sample budget still favors thinking, and that is the right denominator for some applications.

-The reviewer question we'd most like answered next: is the effect the scaffold, or is it our specific RL recipe?
+The reviewer question I most want answered next: is the effect the scaffold, or is it my specific RL recipe?
 Answering it requires a matched-compute <think>-scaffolded LoRA trained with the same reward, same step count, same base.
 That experiment is still open.

 From wider search to faster hill-climbing

 The original draft promised a third benchmark as the next step.
-The follow-up went further than that.
-Instead of a pass@k re-replication on a new dataset, we asked whether the per-sample diversity converts into gradient signal under RLVR.
+The follow-up went further.
+Instead of a pass@k replication on a new dataset, I tested whether per-sample diversity converts into gradient signal under RLVR (reinforcement learning where the reward is whether the final answer is verifiably correct).

-Group-relative RLVR (GRPO, RLOO) only produces non-zero advantage when a group of rollouts on the same problem contains both correct and incorrect samples.
-The variance band — problems with 0 < pass@G < 1 — is therefore the only regime that contributes to the policy gradient.
+Group-relative RLVR algorithms (GRPO and RLOO, which score each rollout against the others in its batch rather than against a separate critic model) only produce non-zero advantage when a group of rollouts on the same problem contains both correct and incorrect samples.
+The variance band, problems with 0 < pass@G < 1, is the only regime that contributes to the policy gradient.
 Wider per-sample search predicts a wider variance band: more rollouts that fall outside both ceilings, more problems with usable advantage, more trainable data.

 The pool: 877 olympiad problems from HMMT 2024+25, AIME 2024+25, the OlympiadBench math/English/competition split, and AMC.
 Each problem was sampled G=8 times per arm at temperature 1.0 and sorted into all_zero (none correct), variance_band (1–7 of 8 correct), or all_one (all 8 correct).
 Variance band carries gradient.
 The other two cells are training dead weight under group-relative RLVR.